 #10 Add Strength Exercise

-Walking is great but adding muscle-building workouts into your routine several times a week should be included.
+Walking is also a fantastic exercise, and adding muscle-building workouts into your routine several times a week should be included.
 You don’t need to join a health club or even leave home, to get a full body workout.
-If you consistently add body weight exercise. like sit-ups, lunges, squats, pull-ups, and planks to your routine, your body will be in decent shape.
+You can use weights or consistently add body weight exercise. like sit-ups, lunges, squats, pull-ups, and planks to your routine and your body will be in decent shape.

 #11 Add Berries to Your Diet